javascriptlove/haunt/README.md

 ## API

 Haunt includes several promise-like asynchronous calls and of course some synchronous helpers.
-All examples below assume that there is a variable which was setup with `page.create()`.
+All examples below assume that there is a variable which was setup with `require('./haunt.js').create()`.

 *The Start*